yelghali/prompt-based-tutorial-AKS/README.md

 ## Advanced Neworking
+- How can I use a service mesh to manage traffic between microservices in AKS?
 - What is Cilium and what is the difference between CNI Clilium powered Azure overlay and Azure CNI Overlay  ?

 ## Identity & RBAC